 Communicating Your Patient’s Healthcare Billing Responsibility

 The rise of high-deductible insurance plans and more expensive co-payments are leaving patients responsible for a larger amount of their healthcare bills.
-As a result, medical practices are collecting more of their revenue directly from patients.
+As a result, medical practices are experiencing an increase in billing and collections directly from patient collections.
 The challenge is that many of these patients struggle to pay their portion of medical expenses.

 About one-fourth of U.S. adults report that they or a household member have had a challenge with paying medical bills in the past year.
 About half of this group (12 percent) say the bills had a major impact on their family.